Effective Field Theory for Superconducting Phase Transitions: Introduction

 In this work, we seek to tackle this question using a more robust framework, namely the Schwinger-Keldysh (SK) effective field theory (EFT), which was originally formulated for dissipative fluids \cite{Haehl:2013hoa,Haehl:2015foa,Haehl:2015uoc,Crossley:2015evo, Glorioso:2017fpd,Haehl:2018lcu,Liu:2018kfw}.
 In the context of critical superfluidity, a universal TDGL theory was formulated in \cite{Kapustin:2022iih,Donos:2023ibv,Bu:2024oyz,Donos:2025jxb}, wherein stochastic terms are incorporated in a natural manner.
 Furthermore, this framework \cite{Kapustin:2022iih} enables the systematic inclusion of effects arising from nonuniform temperature and thermal conductivity, as well as explicit or spontaneous breaking of time-reversal symmetry.
 We aim to extend these prior studies to the realm of superconductivity and construct an EFT for s-wave superconducting phase transition.
 A key distinction from previous works \cite{Kapustin:2022iih,Donos:2023ibv,Bu:2024oyz,Donos:2025jxb} is that the ``background'' electromagnetic field, which facilitates the construction of superfluid EFTs, is elevated to a dynamical one.

-The present work is part of an ambitious effort aimed at developing a theoretical framework for dynamical electromagnetic fields in general media \cite{Landau1984Electrodynamics}; via the SK EFT formalism, earlier studies along this direction can be found in \cite{Vardhan:2022wxz,Landry:2022nog,Das:2022fho,Salcedo:2024nex,Kaplanek:2025moq,Frangi:2025ykb,Yoshimura:2026vil}.
+This work contributes to the broader program of developing a theoretical framework for dynamical electromagnetic fields in general media \cite{Landau1984Electrodynamics}; via the SK EFT formalism, recent studies along this direction can be found in \cite{Vardhan:2022wxz,Landry:2022nog,Das:2022fho,Salcedo:2024nex,Kaplanek:2025moq,Frangi:2025ykb,Yoshimura:2026vil}.
 Herein, we primarily build on the conceptual idea of \cite{Landry:2022nog} and adopt the superfluid EFT developed in \cite{Bu:2024oyz} as our starting point.
 Then, we promote the background gauge field to be a dynamical one by integrating over them in the path integral.
-This is tantamount to gauging the global U(1) symmetry of the initial superfluid system, thereby yielding a corresponding superconducting system.
+This is tantamount to gauging the global U(1) symmetry of the initial superfluid system, thereby yielding a corresponding superconducting system\footnote{It is noteworthy that the dynamics of photons in media can be alternatively investigated within the framework of higher-form symmetries \cite{Gaiotto:2014kfa,Grozdanov:2016tdf,Glorioso:2018kcp}, where the photon is regarded as the Nambu-Goldstone boson stemming from spontaneously broken 1-form symmetry \cite{Yoshimura:2026vil}.}.